KhronosGroup/OpenCL-SDK/samples/core/reduce/README.md

 ## Kernel logic

-The sample implements a special case of reduction, where the binary operation can meaningfully operate on any combination of input data and accumulators. (for the non-special case interface, refer to [`std::reduce`](https://en.cppreference.com/w/cpp/algorithm/reduce)) The kernel holds three implementations which are all enabled/disabled based on host side queries.
+The sample implements a special case of reduction, where the binary operation can meaningfully operate on any combination of input data and accumulators.
+(For the non-special case interface, refer to [`std::reduce`](https://en.cppreference.com/w/cpp/algorithm/reduce).)
+The kernel holds three implementations which are all enabled/disabled based on host side queries.

 ### Vanilla work-group reduction